raadlak/raadlak.github.io/TimeSeries.md

 These components help make informed decisions during the modeling process.

-**Trend** - Gives a sense of long-term direction of time series and can be upward, downward, or horizontal. <br>
+rend- Gives a sense of long-term direction of time series and can be upward, downward, or horizontal. <br>
-**Seasonality** - These are repeated patterns over time.
+easonality- These are repeated patterns over time.
 For Ex. a time series of sales data might show an increase in sales around Christmas. <br>
-**Residual** - The residual is simply the remaining or unexplained portion once we extract trend and seasonality. <br>
+esidual- The residual is simply the remaining or unexplained portion once we extract trend and seasonality. <br>

 The decomposition of time series data is the process of extracting these three components and representing them as their models.
 The modeling of the decomposed components can be either additive or multiplicative.

-**Additive Model** when the original time series can be reconstructed by adding all three components:
+dditive Modelwhen the original time series can be reconstructed by adding all three components:

 $\huge{y_t} = T_t + S_t + R_t$

 An additive model is reasonable when the seasonal variations do not change over time.

-**Multiplicative Model** - If the time series can be constructed by multiplying all three components, you have a multiplicative model.
+ultiplicative Model- If the time series can be constructed by multiplying all three components, you have a multiplicative model.

-$\huge{y_t} = T_t * S_t * R_t$
+$\huge{y_t} = T_t S_t R_t$

 A multiplicative model is suitable when the seasonal variation fluctuates over time.

-**Seasonality** and **Trend** can be considered as **predictable components** (these are consistent, repeating patterns that can be captured and modeled).
+easonalityand rendcan be considered as redictable components(these are consistent, repeating patterns that can be captured and modeled).

-Whereas, unpredictable components, those that shows irregularity, often called noise, can be referred as **Residual** in context of decomposition.
+Whereas, unpredictable components, those that shows irregularity, often called noise, can be referred as esidualin context of decomposition.

 Different Decomposition Techniques: